syrnxalno/GGExtensions/Code_of_conduct.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at sanjay@recodehive.com.
+* Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at https://gssoc.girlscript.tech/.<!--Added GSSoC website as contact-->
 All complaints will be reviewed and investigated promptly and fairly.

-All community leaders are obligated to respect the privacy and security of the reporter of any incident.
+* All community leaders are obligated to respect the privacy and security of the reporter of any incident.

 ## Enforcement Guidelines